drewLo/drewlo.github.io/README.md

 While broadening design skills I discovered [Processing][processing], which inspired me to take Harvard's [cs50x][cs50] in order to write more sophisticated sketches.
 During this time I cultivated a passion for programming and decided to go back to school for computer science.
 I'm still exploring a few of the thousands of different technologies available to me, and I don't expect to ever stop :).
 This is also what draws me to web development.
-Other areas I've touched on: Graphics processing(low level, drivers, computer vision), Machine Learning(pytorch, ml.*, octave), DSP(audio programming, with max and C++);
+Other areas I've touched on: Graphics processing(low level, drivers, computer vision), Machine Learning(pytorch, ml.*, octave), DSP(audio programming with max and C++);
 Currently taking classes at local community colleges to hone my knowledge of computers and mathematics, with the intent to get into a graduate program or professional software development position once I've successfully drummed up enough background.

 ---